 Milieu sind wir! ...

-...is an initiative founded by tenants living in a listed heritage building complex in the social neighborhood preservation area Weberwiese in Berlin-Friedrichshain.
-We are located between Warschauer Straße, Frankfurter Tor and Ostbahnhof, the famous nightclub Berghain is only a stone's throw away.
-Our complex comprises 35 buildings with nearly 500 apartments, with hundreds of tenants, some of them living here since the construction in 1954.
+...is an initiative of tenants in a listed building complex in the social conservation area Weberwiese in Berlin-Friedrichshain, located between Warschauer Straße, Frankfurter Tor and Ostbahnhof.
+Our buildings comprise 35 floors with a total of almost 500 flats, in which hundreds of tenants live, some of them since the buildings were built in 1954.

-In the 30 years since German reunification, nothing had been done about our crumbling facades and rotting window frames.
-Now, facades, ornaments, staircases and lush gardens are being restored in line with the preservation laws.
-However, these beautifications obviously only serve the better marketing of the apartments, while the needs and requirements of the existing tenants are not being taken into account.
-Electrics and bathrooms remain unrenovated, window frames remain rotten.
+After nothing had been done about our crumbling facades and dilapidated window frames in the 30 years after the fall of communism, facades, ornaments, staircases and gardens of half of the houses have now been restored in a manner befitting a listed building.
+However, this obviously only serves to improve the marketing of the flats, because the needs and requirements of the existing tenants are not taken into account at all.
+The electrics and bathrooms remain unrenovated, some of the window frames are not renewed.

 The ensemble now resembles a Swiss cheese: in many buildings, individual flats have already been sold, and many flats have been rented commercially furnished for years through third-party companies such as Orbis, Wunderflats, NM Co-Living GmbH, Stellar Living (part of Residea Development GmbH).
 At the same time, there were also many vacancies and in some buildings individual empty flats were renovated.

 Our property management company Residea is currently commissioning an external company, Prints Immobilien, to contact many tenants, make them concrete offers to buy, or offer them compensation for moving out and to conclude termination agreements.
 However, very few tenants have the financial means to make use of their right of first refusal and the settlement payments are of little help, considering the dwindling chances of finding comparable housing in Berlin today.